-- Exclude shares of companies involved in the production of controversial weapons or their components.
+- Exclude securities of companies involved in the production of controversial weapons or their components.
 Controversial weapons include, but are not limited to, anti-personnel mines, depleted uranium weapons and white phosphorus when used for military purposes.
 This exclusion is in addition to the exclusion policy on weapons prohibited by international treaties.

-- Exclude shares of companies in the Defence sector.
+- Exclude securities of companies in the Defence sector.

-- Exclude shares of companies engaged in thermal coal activities.
+- Exclude securities of companies engaged in thermal coal activities.
 Companies that derive more than 10% of their revenue from electricity generated using thermal coal are partially excluded.
 Mining companies are completely excluded.

-- Exclude shares of companies involved in tobacco production.
+- Exclude securities of companies involved in tobacco production.

-- Carefully consider environmental issues through voting and engagement activities.
+- Carefully consider environmental issues through engagement activities.

 The subfund is actively managed and does not track a benchmark.
-The indicator used by the subfund to measure performance is the MSCI EMU (NR).
+The indicator used by the subfund to measure performance is the Bloomberg Capital Euro Aggregate 500MM.
 However, it has not been designated to determine whether the subfund is aligned with the environmental or social characteristics it promotes.